demirantay/notebook/compsci/programming/__intro__.md

   - `Efficiency`: performance of the program the "more things you can do with less" is always the best
   - `Readability`: even though this might be open to discussion I feel that it is *very* important that the code (program) you write should be easily readable not for other people neccessarily, but for you.
 It is a shame if you cannot read the code you have written the night before.

-- There are many more things to talk about but I think this is enough for the introduction since I will note a lot of things from the notorious "Structure and Interpretation of Computer Programs" book.
+- There are many more things to talk about but I think this is enough for the start since I will note a lot of things from the notorious "Structure and Interpretation of Computer Programs" book.
 I will try to add as much different notes as I can but most of this note page will consists a summary of SICP for me.

 ## Introduction